-The purpose of the initiative is to make food accessible for everyone. #leftoverchallenge urges people to make a creative meal from the leftovers and share it on social media using the hashtag.
+The purpose of the initiative is to make food accessible to everyone. #leftoverchallenge urges people to make a creative meal from the leftovers and share it on social media using the hashtag.
 Also, in addition to that, the creators set up donation links on their posts for the purpose to seek a donation from the audience.

 5. Monterey Bay Aquarium’s act for the ocean

-The “Act for the ocean” campaign was started by the Monterey bay aquarium.
+The “Act for the Ocean” campaign was started by the Monterey bay aquarium.
 It aims to educate its target audience about climate change and aquatic life.

 The campaign highlights the issue of how aquatic life is being adversely affected.
-The videos also educate the audience on several ways to helping Aquatic life.
+The videos also educate the audience on several ways to help Aquatic life.
 The company has been expanding its outreach with the help of various social media networks.